-- Please submit your application package, which must contain the elements set out under the heading "Terms" below, to the Canadian Association of Black Lawyers, attention: Scholarship Awards Committee, 20 Toronto Street, Suite 300, Toronto, ON Canada M5C 2B8. - Application packages are due by 5:00 p.m. on January 16, 2015. - Essay Topic: With the explosion of social media in the last decade, the boundary between what is considered private and public has been blurred.
-In two pages (approximately 750 1000 words) you are requested to comment on whether employers are legally permitted to rely upon employees' posts, pictures, and/or messages on social media outlets, such as Facebook, Twitter, and Instagram, as grounds for discipline and/or termination. - Questions regarding the scholarship may be directed to the attention of the Scholarship Awards Committee at info@cabl.ca.
+- Please submit your application package, which must contain the elements set out under the heading "Terms" below, to the Canadian Association of Black Lawyers, attention: Scholarship Awards Committee, 20 Toronto Street, Suite 300, Toronto, ON Canada M5C 2B8. - Application packages are due by 11:59 p.m. on February 12, 2016. - Essay Topic: Last year, in the landmark decision Bhasin v Hrynew, the Supreme Court of Canada recognized that good faith contractual performance is a general organizing principle of Canadian common law, and that parties to a contract are under a duty to act honestly in the performance of their contractual obligations.
+In approximately 750 to 1250 words, please comment on whether this decision impacts the predictability of contract law in Canada and the potential issues that this decision may create for parties to commercial contracts. - Questions regarding the scholarship may be directed to the attention of the Scholarship Awards Committee at info@cabl.ca.